The curvy Trollstigen is Norway's Most Famous Road

-The historic Trollstigen road, with its 11 hairpin bends, was opened in 1936, and in 2005 the Geirangerfjord was included on UNESCO's World Heritage List.
-According to Norwegian folk legend, trolls roam through the mountains of Trollstigen every night, but change to stone when they are hit by sunlight each morning.
-Clouded in a veil of mist, their stone bodies create an unbelievable mass of cliffs and winding beauty that mesmerize both visitors and Norwaynatives alike.
+The road is a magnet for tourists.
+At the summit, there’s a parking area; a ten-minute walk brings visitors to a viewing balcony that overlooks the bends in the road as well as Stigfossen Waterfall.
+At some locations, you will discover that the road is carved into the mountain itself and in other places built-in stone.
+During the top tourist season, about 2,500 vehicles pass daily.
+According to Norwegian folk legend, trolls roam through the mountains of Trollstigen every night but change to stone when they are hit by sunlight each morning.
+Clouded in a veil of mist, their stone bodies create an unbelievable mass of cliffs and winding beauty that mesmerizes both visitors and Norwegians alike.
 There are ideal photography opportunities where you can pull over and capture the fjords and lush valleys below, and waterfalls so close you can touch them.

 Where was James Bond No Time to Die filmed?

 The road has been the set for countless car commercials and movies.
 It was featured in the James Bond film No Time to Die (2021).

 Opened in 1936, it’s said to be one of Norway’s twistiest roads.
 It has a steep incline of 9 percent with 11 hairpin bends as it snakes its way along the steep mountainside at its highest point, Stigrøra, at an elevation of 857m (2,811ft) above sea level.
 The road brutally twists and turns through the mountainous terrain, and drivers can expect rock falls, narrow lanes, steep inclines, and unpredictable weather.
 The route is at its most dangerous in the dark and wet, making it incredibly challenging to navigate.
 The eleven magnificent hairpin turns of Trollstigen offer numerous highlights of fantastic scenery along the mountain road.
 Each bend has its own name, often named after the person who supervised the construction work on that particular section.